HugeLol556/mARMi-Assembler/README.md

 # mARMi Compiler
-Compiles a set of instructions inspired by ARM.
+Compiles a set of instructions inspired by ARM for ECS154A cpu lab.

 The machine code written in program.txt and writes the assembly line by line in output.txt.